bibleexchange/courses/book-of-romans/001_doctrinal/300_the-law-in-right-perspective-introduction.md

 Paul sets the Law in its right perspective.
 The religious Jew clung to his knowledge of the law of Moses as if it were a charm that justified them before God.
 They had a warped perspective of what the law is and does.
 Jesus did not and Paul does not eliminate the law as worthless, but does position it properly in the perspective provided by the revelation of the cross.
 In Judaism, the law is king, but according to the Gospel there is righteousness and justification without the deeds of the law.

-This conviction in the pre-eminence of the law is what fed the Jew’s objection to Christ.
+This conviction in the pre-eminence of the law is what fed the Jew&apos;s objection to Christ.
 The Holy Ghost knew the Jews were holding to their superiority and trying to justify their rejection of the Gospel.
 In Romans 3, we find refutations of the excuses of the Jews to further show they are condemned and in need of Jesus.

 - The True Advantage of Having the Law	(vs. 1-2)
 - The Absoluteness of the Law 			(vs. 3-8)